awsdocs/amazon-fsx-windows-user-guide/doc_source/using-data-dedup.md

 PS C:\Users\Admin> Invoke-Command -ComputerName amznfsxzzzzzzzz.corp.example.com -ConfigurationName FSxRemoteAdmin -ScriptBlock {Enable-FsxDedup }
 ```

-When you enable data deduplication, a default data dedup schedule is in place\.
-The schedule uses Coordinated Universal Time \(UTC\)\.
-Also, the minimum file age before optimizing is set to 3 days\.
-Data compression after deduplication is also enabled by default\.
+When you enable data deduplication, a default schedule and configuration are created\.
+You can create, modify, and remove schedules and configurations using the commands below\.

+Note that creating new, custom deduplication job schedules does not override or remove the existing default schedule\.
+Before creating a custom deduplication job, you may want to disable the default job if you don’t need it\.

+You can use the `Disable-FSxDedup` command to disable data deduplication entirely on your file system\.

 **Note**
 When you increase a file system's storage capacity, Amazon FSx cancels existing data deduplication jobs during the storage optimization process that migrates data from the old disks to the new, larger disks\.
 During this period, the `OptimizedFilesSavingsRate` value is 0\.
 Amazon FSx resumes data deduplication once the storage capacity increase optimization job completes\.
 For more information about increasing storage capacity and storage optimization, see [Managing storage capacity](managing-storage-capacity.md)\.